Mixing times for the simple exclusion process with open boundaries: Introduction

 \subsection{Open problems}

 We saw in Theorems \ref{thm:symmetricTwoSided} and \ref{thm:symmetricOneSide} that the symmetric simple exclusion process has pre-cutoff for all non-trivial choices of boundary parameters. \begin{conjecture} Let $p=\frac{1}{2}$ and $\alpha,\beta,\gamma,\delta\geq 0$ with $\max(\alpha,\gamma)>0$ and $\max(\beta,\delta)>0$.
 Then the lower bound in \eqref{eq:SymmetricPrecutoff} is sharp, and cutoff occurs. \end{conjecture} Intuitively, we treat the simple exclusion process with two open boundaries as a symmetric simple exclusion process on the circle of length $2N$ and $N$ particles, see Section \ref{sec:LowerBounds}.
 In the high density and low density phase, we have the following conjecture. \begin{conjecture} Under the assumptions of Theorem \ref{thm:asymmetricTwoSides}, the mixing time in the high-density phase satisfies for all $\varepsilon \in (0,1)$ where $\hat{a}:=\max(a,1)$.
 A similar statement holds for the low density phase. \end{conjecture} Let us give some heuristics on this conjecture for the high density phase.
 Suppose we start from the empty initial configuration, and wait until we see the equilibrium density of $\frac{b}{b+1}$ within the segment, see Lemma \ref{lem:current}.
 Similar to the hydrodynamic limits in \cite{LL:CutoffASEP}, we expect at time $(b+1)(b-a)^{-1}(2p-1)^{-1}n$ to see a density which is $\frac{1}{a+1}$ at $1$, $\frac{1}{b+1}$ at $n$ and linearly interpolated in between.
 After this time, the right boundary creates a shock wave traveling to site $1$ which supports the conjecture of cutoff.
 The total travel time of this shock can be computed by comparing the current at both endpoints.
 Note that in the maximum current phase, no such shock is created, and the particles can travel at the maximal possible speed of $\frac{1}{4}(2p-1)$ (justifying the name maximal current phase).
 The mixing time is governed by second class particle fluctuations, see Remark \ref{rem:IntuitionMax}, and we conjecture the following behavior. \begin{conjecture} When $\max(a,b)\leq 1$ holds (including the triple point), we have that the $\varepsilon$-mixing time of the simple exclusion process with open boundaries is of order $N^{3/2}$ for all $\varepsilon \in (0,1)$.
-Moreover, the cutoff phenomenon does not occur. \end{conjecture} For $a=b>1$ and $p >\frac{1}{2}$, called the \textbf{coexistence line}, we see that the right-hand side of \eqref{eq:ConjectureConstant} in Conjecture \ref{conj:HighDens} blows up. \begin{question} What is the order of the $\varepsilon$-mixing time of the simple exclusion process with open boundaries in the coexistence line? \end{question}
+Moreover, the cutoff phenomenon does not occur. \end{conjecture} When $p=1$ and $\gamma=\delta =0$, the mixing time in the maximal current phase was recently determined in \cite{S:MixingTASEP} up to a logarithmic factor.
+For $a=b>1$ and $p >\frac{1}{2}$, called \textbf{coexistence line}, we see that the right-hand side of \eqref{eq:ConjectureConstant} in Conjecture \ref{conj:HighDens} blows up. \begin{question} What is the order of the $\varepsilon$-mixing time of the simple exclusion process with open boundaries in the coexistence line, and does the cutoff phenomenon occur? \end{question}